dafuloth/m1-project/README.md

 It should be possible to access the contact form modal on any page of the website.
 In order to avoid duplicating the code of the contact form on every page, the HTML of the contact form is stored in the file `contact.html` and loaded dynamically using JavaScript wherever it is required.
 This approach also makes it easier to update the contact form as it only needs to be changed in one place.

+### As a Progressive Web App (PWA)

+Any website or web application can be set up to work as a Progressive Web App.
+PWAs are a way to make the experience of using a web application feel like a platform-specific application.
+A key feature of PWAs is installability.
+This is possible on desktop or mobile browsers.
+In either case, the website will have its own app icon and launch in its own standalone window.

+Installability has been implemented through the `site.webmanifest` file.

+See the [General Testing](#general-testing) section for a demonstration of installation experience.

 ## Technologies Used

 ### Languages